zhao201730685110/ICp-banking-microservices/README.md

 The objective is to build a Docker image from the banking application and then deploy it to the IBM Cloud private.

-## Part 1 - Build the Docker image
+## Part 1 - Build the Docker image from the LinuxOne Community Cloud

 Docker can build images automatically by reading the instructions from a Dockerfile.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 Using docker build, users can create an automated build that executes several command-line instructions, step by step.